-It is the mission of the Environmental Studies Program to equip students with the knowledge and skills needed to make informed decisions about Earth and its resources, both natural and social.
-The program is interdisciplinary, giving students a grounding in the traditional disciplines which relate to environmental issues, and also experience making connections among disciplines in order to deal with those complex issues.
-After completing the environmental studies major, students will be able to analyze environmental problems and offer realistic solutions to those problems in full knowledge of the constraints imposed by natural laws and economic, ethical, political, and social forces.
+It is the mission of the environmental studies program to equip students with the knowledge and skills needed to sustain the Earth and its resources.
+The program is interdisciplinary, giving students a grounding in the traditional disciplines which relate to environmental issues, and also experience making connections among disciplines in order to solve complex environmental problems.
+After completing the environmental studies major, students will be able to work in interdisciplinary teams to analyze environmental problems and offer realistic solutions in full knowledge of the constraints imposed by natural, economic, ethical, political, and social forces.

 The environmental studies program prepares students for a variety of careers after graduation, including employment in federal or state agencies, consulting firms, private industry, and non-profit organizations.
-With proper selection of courses in an area of expertise (see below), students will also be prepared to enter graduate study in such fields as environmental science, environmental law or policy, and elementary or secondary school education.
+With proper selection of courses in an Area of Expertise (see below), students will also be prepared to enter graduate study in various discipline-specific or interdisciplinary fields.